Danbytronic/neave.tv-recoded/README.md

 ---

-*If there's any problems, submit an <a href="https://github.com/Danbytronic/neave.tv-recoded/issues">issue</a> or <a href="https://github.com/Danbytronic/neave.tv-recoded/pulls">pull request</a> to above repositories.*
+*If there's any problems, submit an <a href="https://github.com/Danbytronic/neave.tv-recoded/issues">issue</a> or <a href="https://github.com/Danbytronic/neave.tv-recoded/pulls">pull request</a> to above repositories.
+Neave.TV Recoded is not affiliated with Pual Neave or Neave Interactive.*